uvapl/uva-prog-physics/info/25 Getting started.md

-# Getting Started: Python and IDLE
+# Getting started: Python and IDLE

 This handout will cover how to set up Python and introduce you to IDLE, the Python development environment we will be using throughout this course.

-## Setting up Python On Athena* / Linux
+## Setting up Python on Windows

-Python should be set up correctly on the Linux athena* machines.
-Type 'idle' at the command prompt to ensure that everything is working correctly.
-This should start up the Python development environment IDLE.
+Python should be set up correctly on the Windows machines.
+Find "Python 2.7" in the Start menu.
+This should start up the Python development environment named *IDLE*.

-### On your own machine
+## On your own machine

 If you are working on your own machine, you will probably need to install Python.
 We will be using the standard Python software, available here.
-You should download and install version 2.6.x, NOT 2.7.x or 3.x All MIT Course 6 classes currently use a version of Python 2.6.
+You should download and install version 2.7.x, NOT 3.x (this will give you plenty of trouble).

-*	**Windows**
+### Windows

-	Go to the website and download the windows MSI installer for either x86 or x86-64, depending on which version of Windows you are running.
+Go to the website and download the Windows MSI installer for either x86 or x86-64, depending on which version of Windows you are running.

-*	**Mac OS X**
+### Mac OS X

-	Download and install the Mac Installer disk image from the site.
+Download and install the Mac Installer disk image from the Python web site.

-*	**Other Linux**
+### Other Linux

 Check which version of Python you have by running

 	python -V

 at a terminal.
 If you have a newer version of Python already installed, for example Python 2.7.x or 3.1.x, you can set Python 2.6 as the default by following the instructions listed here.
 Otherwise, you should be able to do one of the following options:

 	sudo apt-get install python2.6

 if you don't already have Python 2.6 installed; if you do, run

 	sudo apt-get install idle

 to install Idle for Python 2.6.
 If you have Python and Idle installed with a newer version of Python (eg Python 3.1...
 Python 2.7 won't cause a conflict for 6.189 and you can leave it alone for now), you'll want to instead run these two commands to install the correct version of Idle:

 	sudo apt-get install idle-python2.6
 	sudo ln -s /usr/bin/idle-python2.6 /usr/bin/idle

 You should then be able to run Idle by simply running

 	idle&

 from the command prompt.
-If you would rather compile from source, visit the Python 2.6.4 release page for compressed tarballs.
+If you would rather compile from source, visit the Python 2.7 release page for compressed tarballs.
 If you're having problems, please ask an assistant for... assistance (ahem).

-Warning: On the Python homepage, the latest version available for download is actually 3.0.
+**Warning**: On the Python homepage, the latest version available for download is actually 3.0.
 Do not install this!
 This version is not backwards compatible with the code that you'll be writing in this course (for example, you have to type `print("test")` instead of `print "test"`).
 Instead, be sure to download the version listed above.

 ## Using IDLE